cesurapp/pd-admin/README.md

 [SensioFrameworkExtraBundle](https://symfony.com/doc/master/bundles/SensioFrameworkExtraBundle/annotations/security.html) is used with Symfony security component.
 There are three default user roles.

 * ROLE_USER
-* ROLE_ADMIN
 * ROLE_SUPER_ADMIN

 ROLE_SUPER_ADMIN has full authority.
-ROLE_ADMIN and ROLE_USER authorities can be restricted and panel access can be turned off in the __security.yaml__ file.
+ROLE_USER authorities can be restricted and panel access can be turned off in the __security.yaml__ file.

 ### System Settings
 System settings are stored in the database.
 All settings can be used as parameters after container assembly.
 Since all settings are compiled with the container